Undergraduate study in Biomedical Engineering

 A Bachelor of Engineering (Honours) in Biomedical Engineering is your first step towards a rewarding career.
 Core topics in this specialisation include:

 - Biological modelling, the use of mathematics, physiology, and computational tools to gain information on the biological functions of living organisms

 - Bioinstrumentation, the development of devices for recording and processing biological signals, and for controlling biological functions

 - Experimental methodologies towards gathering usable data on the structure, function and properties of living organisms and tissues

 Expanding your knowledge beyond undergraduate study may involve pursuing a masters or PhD programme in Bioengineering, potentially under supervision of researchers from the Department of Engineering Science, the Auckland Bioengineering Institute, or a combination of both.

 Find out more about specific courses and study pathways for your BE(Hons) in Biomedical Engineering with our Engineering Course Viewer.

 Help and advice

-For general student enquiries, please contact the Engineering Student Centre.
+For general student enquiries, please contact the Student Hubs.
 You can also contact an academic adviser for specific questions.